Skip to main content

 Unlike the previous tools, Teams Calls and Meetings acts on the data it reports on.
 For example, once thresholds are breached, automated messages can be sent to users who aren’t using a Teams-certified device to let them know it’s causing quality issues.

-These thresholds can be customised based on packet loss, jitter, and round trip time.
-So, once location may have a higher tolerance for minor audio issues but your primary meeting room needs crystal clear HD audio at all times.
+These thresholds can be customised based on packet loss, jitter, and round-trip time.
+So, one location may have a higher tolerance for minor audio issues, but your primary meeting room needs clear HD audio.

 Some customers enquire what the difference is between Teams Calls and Meetings compared to Microsoft CQD.
 It’s the right question to answer.
 The overall goal is not to repeat functionality but to do more with the data available.